cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-vinyl-sticker-using-an-electronic-cutter.md

 ### Step 2: Think about your design

 An electronic cutter works by using a small sharp knife-like tool to score a sheet of vinyl that has an adhesive backing.
-This means that vinyl stickers made this way are restricted to ONE color.
-You can of course stack different color stickers on top of each other to achieve 2 or 3 color designs, but just keep in mind that you won't be able to make a full color photo sticker.
-Vinyl sticker designs seem to work best when they are&nbsp; monochromatic outlines or silhouettes.
+This means that vinyl stickers made this way are restricted to a single color.
+You can of course layer different color stickers on top of each other to achieve 2 or 3 color designs, but just don't expect to make a full color photo sticker with this method.
+Vinyl sticker designs seem to work best when they are&nbsp; simple monochromatic outlines or silhouettes.

-The other thing to keep in mind is that an electronic-cutter often has trouble cutting very fine details.&nbsp; If your design contains lots of complexity, it may take a long time to cut and process, or the cuts will be ragged and messy.
-For instance, a small thin cursive font will be much tougher to cut than a large block letter font.
+The other thing to keep in mind is that an electronic cutter often has trouble cutting fine details.&nbsp; If your design contains lots of complexity, it may take a long time to cut and process, or the cuts will be ragged.
+For instance, a small thin cursive font will be much trickier to cut than a large block letter font.

 ### &nbsp;